Webdriver Torso: Unusual uploads

-The channel has three videos which do not follow the channel's standards, featuring instead internal references or jokes.
+The channel has three videos that do not follow the channel's standards, featuring instead internal references or jokes.
 One of them, titled "tmpRkRL85" (presumably standing for "Temporary Rick Roll 1985" or "Template Rickroll 1985"), plays normally until the red rectangle becomes a silhouette of Rick Astley dancing (referencing the Rickrolling phenomenon) in the second half of the video.
-The video "00014" is a piece of timelapse footage recorded in Paris that shows the Eiffel Tower being lit up at night.
+The video "00014" is a piece of footage recorded in Paris that shows the Eiffel Tower being lit up at night.
 At the end of the video, the camera is put down, and the Webdriver Torso Facebook page is visible for a few frames.
 The last one, "0.455442373793", is only viewable in France, requires a payment of 1.99 euros to watch, and is only payable with a French credit card.
 It shows an episode of the American adult cartoon Aqua Teen Hunger Force dubbed in Spanish.
-While seemingly not an internal reference or joke, the May 3rd, 2022, upload, titled "generated 10min vid," has text in the bottom left corner that reads "kaustubhb.20220503-161459.640x360x10min.0600s - Slide (slide number with four digits)" as opposed to the usual "aqua.flv - slide (slide number with four digits)".
+While seemingly not an internal reference or joke, the May 3, 2022 upload titled "generated 10min vid" has text in the bottom left corner that reads "kaustubhb.20220503-161459.640x360x10min.0600s - Slide (slide number with four digits)" as opposed to the usual "aqua.flv - slide (slide number with four digits)".

 Speculation

-Prior to YouTube's confirmation of the channel as a test channel, there was some speculation about the identity and content of the videos.
+Before YouTube's confirmation of the channel as a test channel, there was some speculation about the identity and content of the videos.
 Hypotheses about the channel's purposes included spy messages, contact by extraterrestrial life-forms, construction plans and a Cicada 3301 recruitment program.

 Unexplained references

 Despite Google having clarified the channel's purpose, this did not explain the seemingly humorous references contained in some of the videos.
 These include the Aqua Teen Hunger Force episode, the Rick Astley silhouette, and the Eiffel Tower footage.
 Additionally, Webdriver Torso at one time commented "Matei is highly intelligent".
-The "Matei" in question is unknown, but Basarab Matei, Matei Mancas, Matei Gruber, Matei Ciocarlie, and former Cinemassacre producer Mike Matei have all been suspected.
-The "Matei" comment was apparently removed at some later time.
+The "Matei" in question is unknown, but Basarab Matei, Matei Basarab, Matei Mancas, Matei Gruber, Matei Ciocarlie, and former Cinemassacre producer Mike Matei have all been suspected.
+The "Matei" comment was removed at some later time.